 Note: All visitors must put their belongings through the security machines and larger items will be held in a cloakroom for you.

 6. Audio Tours Are Available

 Not only are audio tours available, but they are also recommended.

 Even group tours use audio devices so they don’t have to shout at the group visitors.

-Learn about the history, Nativity and Passion Facades, the bell towers and Gaudi as a religious architect, as strong through the Sagrada Familia, in awe.
+Learn about the history, Nativity and Passion Facades, the bell towers and Gaudi as a religious architect, as shown through the Sagrada Familia.

 7. La Sagrada Familia is Peaceful

-Regardless of the numbers or tourists that walk through its doors and the busy design that fills every nook and cranny of the building, the Familia is surprisingly peaceful.
+Regardless of the numbers of tourists that walk through its doors and the busy design that fills every nook and cranny of the building, the Familia is surprisingly peaceful.

 Visitors are so stunned by the architectural design and absorbed by their audio guides to think about talking.

 The experience is a really nice contrast to the busy tourist areas like La Rambla.